 Mass tort actions are so named because they involve multiple plaintiffs — sometimes thousands — who allege personal injury arising from a common cause, such as a defective product or an act of negligence.
 Mass torts are very different from standard personal injury cases due to the large number of victims, the size and scope of the damages and the complex evidence involved.
-Based in Tampa, Frank Miranda Attorneys at Law has a strong track record of pursuing mass tort claims and the determination to secure justice for Floridians who have suffered harm due to defective products, dangerous drugs or poisoning of the environment.
+Based in Tampa, Frank Charles Miranda, P.A. has a strong track record of pursuing mass tort claims and the determination to secure justice for Floridians who have suffered harm due to defective products, dangerous drugs or poisoning of the environment.

 Between 2003 and 2015, 3M’s dual-ended Combat Arms Earplugs were standard issue in several branches of the military.
 Thousands of military members have suffered hearing loss, tinnitus, loss of balance and related harm as a result of the earplugs’ failure to maintain tight seals, which enabled dangerously loud sounds to slip through.
 As of early 2020, more than 2,000 lawsuits are pending in Florida, alleging that 3M and its subsidiary, Aearo Technologies, failed to warn soldiers about the dangers of the products and in fact falsified test results and lied to the military about the earplugs’ effectiveness.
 If you are a military member or veteran and you suffered hearing loss or related harm after using these earplugs, we can begin the claims process on your behalf.